Sam tries to call his daughter Sara, "This is Fisher... I mean dad."

-During the Seoul mission in Chaos Theory, the player is required to call in an airstrike on a downed jet to prevent North Koreans getting some important data aboard it.
+At the very end of the Seoul mission, the player is required to call in an airstrike on the wreckage of a downed jet to prevent North Koreans getting some important data out of it.
 The player is then told to leave the pilots to die in the blast rather than make several incredibly risky trips past a tank and a few soldiers; saving them, however, prompts Sam to say some pretty heartwarming stuff:

-In the final level in the sixth-gen version of Double Agent, if you interrogate the terrorist in the room where the sprinklers go off, this conversation takes place.
+In the final level in the sixth-gen version, if you interrogate the terrorist in the room where the sprinklers go off, this conversation takes place.

 Terrorist: So...
 You're gonna kill me?
 Sam: Let's have a little chat and see if it's necessary.
 Terrorist: Forget it, I ain't selling my guys out!
 Sam: They'd be happy to rat on you.
 Terrorist: That's their call, not mine.
 You kill me, I go to heaven with my conscience clean.
 Sam: That must be nice for you.
 (When interrogated again) Terrorist: For what you're gonna do, son, I forgive you.

-Sam finally reuniting with his daughter in Conviction.
+Sam finally reuniting with his daughter.
 After all the crap he's been put through over the course of Double Agent and Conviction, seeing him hug his daughter brings a smile to your face.

 The aftermath of Tom Reed's demise in the Oval office.
 Despite being played as bitter sweet, Sam has fought off the full might of his old employer, the largest PMC in the USA, prevented an Day of the Jackboot and is finally home with the person he loves and is ready to start a new life.

-This little dialogue at the end of Conviction:
+This little dialogue at the end of the game:

 Victor Coste: He talked about learning who was really important to you, and why you always had to come back for them.
 He talked about family.
 And you know what the last thing he said to me was, just before he hung up?
 "Vic," he said, "Thanks for everything.
 I love you like a brother."
 Brother.
 That's family right?